John Ruskin: Historic preservation

 Ruskin's belief in preservation of ancient buildings had a significant influence on later thinking about the distinction between conservation and restoration.
 His position at the beginning of his career was very radical and he believed that if no conservation had been done on a building it should be left to die.
 In The Seven Lamps of Architecture, (1849) Ruskin wrote:

 Neither by the public, nor by those who have the care of public monuments, is the true meaning of the word restoration understood.
 It means the most total destruction which a building can suffer: a destruction out of which no remnants can be gathered: a destruction accompanied with false description of the thing destroyed.
 Do not let us deceive ourselves in this important matter; it is impossible, as impossible as to raise the dead, to restore anything that has ever been great or beautiful in architecture.

 — Seven Lamps ("The Lamp of Memory") c.
 6; Cook and Wedderburn 8.242.

 For Ruskin, the "age" of a building was crucially significant as an aspect in its preservation: "For, indeed, the greatest glory of a building is not in its stones, not in its gold.
 Its glory is in its Age, and in that deep sense of voicefulness, of stern watching, of mysterious sympathy, nay, even of approval or condemnation, which we feel in walls that have long been washed by the passing waves of humanity."

 It has been thought that he was a strong opponent of his contemporary, Eugène Viollet-le-Duc, who promoted the view that "if no conservation had been done [to] a building it should be restored".
 In fact, Ruskin never criticised Viollet-le-Duc's restoration work, just the idea of restoration.
 Ruskin's radical position on restoration became more nuanced at the end of his life, as he wrote in his last book, Praeterita, that "he regretted that no one in England had done the work that Viollet-le-Duc had done in France".

 Critique of political economy

-Ruskin wielded a critique of political economy of orthodox, 19th-century political economy principally on the grounds that it failed to acknowledge complexities of human desires and motivations (broadly, "social affections").
+Ruskin wielded a critique of orthodox, 19th-century political economy principally on the grounds that it failed to acknowledge complexities of human desires and motivations (broadly, "social affections").
 He began to express such ideas in The Stones of Venice, and increasingly in works of the later 1850s, such as The Political Economy of Art (A Joy for Ever), but he gave them full expression in the influential and at the time of publication, very controversial essays, Unto This Last.